-Nonlinear programming (NP) involves minimizing or maximining a nonlinear objective function subject to bound constraints, linear constraints, or nonlinear constraints, where the constraints can be inequalities or equalities.
-Example problems in engineering include analyzing design tradeoffs, selecting optimal designs, and incorporating optimization methods in algorithms and models.
+Nonlinear programming (NP) involves minimizing or maximizing a nonlinear objective function subject to bound constraints, linear constraints, or nonlinear constraints, where the constraints can be inequalities or equalities.
+Example problems in engineering include analyzing design tradeoffs, selecting optimal designs, and computing optimal trajectories.

-See also: Optimization Toolbox, Global Optimization Toolbox, linear programming, quadratic programming, multiobjective optimization, genetic algorithm, simulated annealing
+See also: Optimization Toolbox, MATLAB, Optimization Toolbox, Global Optimization Toolbox, linear programming, quadratic programming, integer programming, multiobjective optimization, genetic algorithm, simulated annealing